hyperledger/indy-node/docs/source/requests.md

 - `constraint_id` (enum: `ROLE`):

    Type of a constraint.
-As of not only ROLE is supported, but plugins can register new ones.
+As of now only ROLE is supported, but plugins can register new ones.
 It's needed to determine a type of constraint for correct deserialization.

 - `role` (enum number as string; optional):